 The Federal SAP standards for undergraduate students require the following components:

-- Qualitative Standard: Students must have a cumulative GPA of 2.0 at the end of their sophomore year, and at the end of each semester thereafter.
+- Qualitative Standard: Students must have a minimum cumulative GPA of 2.0 at the end of their sophomore year, and at the end of each semester thereafter.

 - Maximum Time Frame for Degree Completion: Students must be completing credits at a rate which would enable them to complete the bachelor’s degree in a maximum time frame of 150% of a normal time frame to complete the degree.
 Undergraduates are expected to graduate in four years after completing a minimum of 120 credits.
 Therefore, undergraduates must complete their degree in 6 years or 12 semesters in order to meet the Federal SAP standards.